 ADHD Dental Care

 ADHD can make an hour-long dental appointment very difficult.
-Being able to focus on what the provider is communicating with you or your child, as well as sitting for an extended period of time can present quite a challenge.
-Dentists that are committed to quality care will be able to help patients experience a positive dental visit, regardless of whatever special needs they may have.
+Being able to focus on what the provider is communicating with you or your child and sitting for an extended period, can present quite a challenge.
+Dentists who are committed to quality care will be able to help patients experience a positive dental visit, regardless of whatever special needs they may have.
 Here are some tips to help you experience better dental health when living with ADHD.

 During Dental Appointments